delta750/coreui/src/cui/docs/src/components/tutorial.md

 ```

-Next we need to create the component styles we want to add.
+Next we need to create the component styles we want to add based off the additional style classe.
 To do this, we need to add a folder for our component project called `scss`.
 Inside of this folder create a file called helloWorld.scss and add the following contents.

 ```scss
 // File: src/project/components/js/helloWorld/helloWorld.js